top of page

 Director

-He took his knowledge of construction products and applied it to project design and development.
-So, after Anthony merged the family business into a larger entity, he “put on another hat” and developed award winning construction projects in Manhattan and Long Island.
+He applied his knowledge of construction products to project design and development.
+After Anthony merged the family business into a larger entity, he “put on another hat” and developed award-winning construction projects in Manhattan and Long Island.

-“I have a strong desire to share my abilities so that others can benefit by them,” says Anthony.
+“I have a strong desire to share my abilities so that others can benefit from them,” says Anthony.
 “Earning a living by helping others reach greater success is a victory for me.”
-And he does just that…with a vast list of talents including construction, project management, accounting, mergers and acquisitions, succession planning, business efficiency and program development, Anthony is the perfect consultant and master of all trades.
+And he does just that…with a vast list of talents, including construction, project management, accounting, mergers and acquisitions, succession planning, business efficiency, and program development, Anthony is the perfect consultant and master of all trades.

-Aside from his day job as President at Camber Strategies, LLC, the consulting firm he founded, he gives back to the community as a Board Member for Mercy Haven, Inc. Mercy Haven’s mission to provide mental illness and homeless housing to those who need it most on Long Island resonated with his own values.
-“I hope to help Mercy Haven improve the performance of the projects it builds and to be a driver for financial growth, so that both Mercy Haven’s brand and its reach to those in need, continues to expand.
+Aside from his day job as President at Camber Strategies, LLC, the consulting firm he founded, he gives back to the community as a Board Member for Mercy Haven, Inc. Mercy Haven’s mission to provide mental illness and homeless housing to those who need it most on Long Island resonated with his values.
+“I hope to help Mercy Haven improve the performance of the projects it builds and drive financial growth so that both Mercy Haven’s brand and its reach to those in need continue to expand.
 I feel that the constantly growing success of Mercy Haven should be the fuel that powers it to take on additional expansion and opportunities.”

-Anthony’s passion outside of the workspace are spending time with his wife and two sons, his involvement in the Boy Scouts of America, traveling, and enjoying his vintage automobiles.
+Anthony’s passions outside of the workplace are spending time with his wife and two sons, being involved in the Boy Scouts of America, traveling, and enjoying his vintage automobiles.

 Melissa Marius-Burke